kashifabid1106/kashifabid.github.io/index.md

   <section class="section section-light" id="whoiam">
     <h2>Who I am</h2>
     <p id="para-whoiam">
-    Hi, <i>you!</i> <br> I am <b>Soumya Ranjan Mohanty</b>, a security enthusiast, an aspiring full-stack web developer and entrepreneur.
+    Hi, <i>you!</i> <br> I am <b>Kashif Abid</b>, a penetration tester, a full-stack web developer and an entrepreneur.
-    I am currently a sophomore in Computer Science Engineering at <a href="https://www.iiit-bh.ac.in" target="_blank">IIIT Bhubaneswar</a> .
+    I am a Computer Science Engineering student from National University of Science and Technology <a href="https://seecs.edu.pk" target="_blank">NUST, Pakistan</a> .
     <br>
-    I love coding and code almost daily.
+    I love coffee, security, architecture of applications and coding .
 I have special interest in information and network security.
     I have knowledge of various web technologies and have some projects to my name.
   <br>
   I love writing and I maintain a <a href="https://geekysrm.github.io/blog" target="_blank">blog</a> where I write about tech.